 In general, confirmations under the Building Standard Law are required for building works and the use of real estate.
 In the case of land development, permits under the City Planning Law and relevant laws are required.
-The Agricultural Law governs the use of farmland.
+Agricultural Law governs the use of farmland.

-11.4 Are building/use permits and licences commonly obtained in Japan?
-Can implied permission be obtained in any way (e.g. by long use)?
+11.4 Are building/use permits and licences commonly obtained in your country?
+Can implied permission be obtained in any way (eg by long use)?